ababino/abyss2pano/README.md

 ### Example:

-With this setting the command will produce a ~1GB file
+With this settings the command will produce a ~1GB file
 ```
 abyss2pano.py --campaign Bimini-2019 --date 2019-08-24 --rig 1 --out_frame_rate 30 --stitch cube --ext LRV
 ```

-With this setting the command will produce a ~7GB file
+With this settings the command will produce a ~7GB file
 ```
 abyss2pano.py --campaign Bimini-2019 --date 2019-08-24 --rig 1 --out_frame_rate 30 --stitch cube --ext MP4
 ```